Testing time evolution of the mass distribution of the black hole mergers: Demonstration

 Having checked that the probability of rejecting the null hypothesis $H_0$ even when $H_0$ is true is controlled by the significance level, we next investigate how likely it is not to reject the null hypothesis even when it is false.

-\subsubsection{Case 1: toy model}
+\subsubsection{Case 1: Toy model}

-To this end, we first consider an extreme toy model in which the merger rate density is given by \be (m_1,m_2,z)={\cal R}_0 h(m_1,m_2) \left( \Theta (M_c-M)+{(1+z)}^5 \Theta (M-M_c) \right), \ee where $h(m_1,m_2)$ is defined by Eq.~(\ref{R0-astroBH}) and $M_c$ is a free parameter which we choose $M_c=40~M_\odot$.
-While the merger rate of the BH binaries with $m_1+m_2 <M_c$ does not evolve with the redshift, that with $m_1+m_2 >M_c$ has a strong dependence on the redshift as $\propto {(1+z)}^5$.
-Thus, the merger rate density (\ref{non-separable-1}) takes the non-separable form which does not belong to the class defined by Eq.~(\ref{merger-rate}) and provides one example of the alternative hypothesis $H_1$.
+To this end, we first consider an extreme toy model in which the merger rate density is given by \be (m_1,m_2,z)={\cal R}_0 h(m_1,m_2) \left( \Theta (M_c-M)+{(1+z)}^5 \Theta (M-M_c) \right), \ee where $h(m_1,m_2)$ is defined by Eq.~(\ref{R0-astroBH}) and $M_c$ is a free parameter that we choose as $M_c=40~M_\odot$.
+Whereas the merger rate of the BH binaries with $m_1+m_2 <M_c$ does not evolve with the redshift, that with $m_1+m_2 >M_c$ has a strong dependence on the redshift as $\propto {(1+z)}^5$.
+Thus, the merger rate density (\ref{non-separable-1}) takes the non-separable form that does not belong to the class defined by Eq.~(\ref{merger-rate}) and provides one example of the alternative hypothesis $H_1$.

-The red dots in the left panel of Fig.~\ref{mixed-case1} shows the histogram of $T_{\rm stat}$ of one thousand realizations of the merger rate density given by Eq.~(\ref{non-separable-1}).
-It is clear that the distribution of $T_{\rm stat}$ is highly shifted to negative side and peaks at around $T_{\rm stat} =-4$.
+The red dots in the left panel of Fig.~\ref{mixed-case1} show the histogram of $T_{\rm stat}$ of one thousand realizations of the merger rate density given by Eq.~(\ref{non-separable-1}).
+It is clear that the distribution of $T_{\rm stat}$ is markedly shifted to the negative side and peaks at around $T_{\rm stat} =-4$.
 Our choice of parameters defining the four regions shown in Fig.~\ref{fig2} is $(M_{\rm div}, z_b, z_c)=(40~M_\odot, ~0.7, ~1.0)$.
 For this choice, $p_1$ and $p_2$ are found to be $(p_1,~p_2)=(0.51,~0.74)$ and \be \int_{\rm Region 1} {\cal R}(m_1,m_2, t) dm_1 dm_2 dt~ = c_1 \int_{\rm Region 1+Region 2} {\cal R}(m_1,m_2, t) dm_1 dm_2 dt \ee with $c_1 \approx 0.055$.
 Using these values as typical ones for the quantities appearing in the definition of $T_{\rm stat}$ (\ref{def-Tstat}), we can estimate the typical value of $T_{\rm stat}$ as \be T_{\rm stat} = -3.8~ \sqrt{ \frac{n}{1000}}, \ee which is consistent with the peak value of the mock data in Fig.~\ref{mixed-case1}.